 Next, we prove strong expansion properties of the kernel.
 Due to the absence of degree-\(2\) and degree-\(1\) vertices, the expansion property holds for subgraphs without a lower bound on their size.

-To handle expansion of \(O(\log n)\) sets, we will make use of the following result from~\cite{GALANIS2022104894}, which gives expansion properties of small sets whp over random graphs with fixed degree sequences with a) all degrees between \(3\) and \(n^{1/50}\), and b) sum of degree square being \(O(n)\).
-Note that in \(K\sim\Kb(n,d)\), whp all degrees are between \(3\) and \(O(\frac{\log n}{\log \log n})\) (which is at most \(n^{1/50}\) for all \(n\) large enough).
-Then sum of squares of degrees of \(K\sim\Kb(n,d)\) is dominated by sum of \(n\) i.i.d. \(\Poisson(d)^2\) variables.
-By Chebyshev, with probability \(1-O(1/n)\), that sum is at most \(2(d^2+d)n\), which is (whp) linear in \(n_K\) (Lemma~\ref{lem:lower-bound-on-kernel-size}), thus we can apply their result.
+To handle expansion of \(O(\log n)\) sets, we will make use of the following result from~\cite{GALANIS2022104894}, which gives expansion properties of small sets w.h.p. over random graphs with fixed degree sequences with a) all degrees between \(3\) and \(n^{1/50}\), and b) sum of degree square being \(O(n)\).
+Note that in \(K\sim\Kb(n,d)\), w.h.p. all degrees are between \(3\) and \(O(\frac{\log n}{\log \log n})\) (which is at most \(n^{1/50}\) for all \(n\) large enough).
+Then sum of squares of degrees of \(K\sim\Kb(n,d)\) is dominated by a sum of squares of \(n\) independent \(\Poisson(d)\) r.v.s.
+By Chebyshev, with probability \(1-O(1/n)\), that sum is at most \(2(d^2+d)n\), which is (w.h.p.) linear in \(n_K\) (Lemma~\ref{lem:lower-bound-on-kernel-size}), thus we can apply their result.